stefanind/stefanind/README.md

 Currently looking for work for when I graduate in June!

 ## Personal Projects
+- Conducting research in representational priors for efficient transformer training and implementing the strategies in the OpenAI Parameter Golf competition.
-- Built a GPT with modern LLM architecture (e.g., SwiGLU, MoE, RMSNorm, KV-cache, RoPE, GQA/MQA) because I wanted to understand everything about how LLM's work.
+- Built a GPT with modern LLM architecture (e.g., SwiGLU, MoE, RMSNorm, KV-cache, GQA/MQA) because I wanted to understand everything about how LLM's work.
-  - Next add-on: FSDP for training across GPUs.
-  - Also needing to set up the modern architecture for a new training run.
-Haven't yet thought about the training data.
+  - Needing to set up the modern architecture for a new training run.
+Haven't yet thought about the domain use case.
+- Built and deployed an AI paper newsletter using only AI agentic coding.
 - Optimizing matrix multiplication in CUDA kernels because I want to understand how kernels become so efficient.
 - Building DreamerV3 from scratch in PyTorch because I want to understand world models that use RL (currently paused due to interest in research).